-Climbing here is easily considered one of the best places for rock climbing in Canada.
-The Bugaboos are also a great training ground for bigger alpine objectives, like climbing the North Face of Eiger in the Alps.
+Bugaboos climbing is easily considered one of the best places for rock climbing in Canada.
+The terrain is also a training ground for bigger alpine objectives, like climbing the North Face of Eiger in the Alps.

-The Bugaboos are home to superb trad and alpine climbs evenly split across five or so notable spires.
+The Bugaboos are home to superb alpine and trad climbs split across five or so notable spires.
 Upon arrival to the Kain Hut and Applebee Dome Camp, you’ll encounter Snowpatch Spire, Bugaboos Spire, Crescent Tower and Crescent Spire.
 Beyond those, you’ll need to get a helicopter lift or ascend the Bugaboo/Snowpatch Col to get a decent look at Pigeon Spire and the backside of the Great Howser Towers.
 No matter what objective brought you to the Bugaboos, you’ll get an endless spectrum of climbing objectives, killer views and an opportunity to meet climbers from around the globe.
-I’ll break down the highlights of what to look out for at each of the formations.
+I’ll break down the highlights of what to look for at each of the formations.

-Snowpatch Spire is the most difficult climb with large walls and classic routes
+Snowpatch Spire offers large walls and challenging classic routes

-When you think of the Bugaboos’ spires, you think of the Snowpatch.
-With over 50 routes ranging from challenging 5.8s to humbling 5.12s, the Snowpatch will not fail to deliver unmatched technical climbing routes.
+When you think of the Bugaboos’ spires, you’re thinking of the Snowpatch.
+With over 50 routes ranging from challenging 5.8s to humbling 5.12s, the Snowpatch will not fail to deliver.
+Prepare for unmatched technical climbing.
 This standout spire is exactly what you came here for — trust me.
-Some of the classics include Kraus-McCarthy (5.9+), Surfs Up (5.9), Snowpatch, aka the SE Corner (5.8) and Sunshine Crack (5.11-).
+Some of the classics include Kraus-McCarthy (5.9+), Surfs Up (5.9), Snowpatch aka the SE Corner (5.8) and Sunshine Crack (5.11-).
 Most routes boast seven to 17 pitches that will test all of your technical skills.
 Oh, and don’t miss Super Direct (5.10+) on the West face of Snowpatch.

-If you can do only one route, head to Surfs Up, a 5.9 on the west face.
-You’ll have to push through three pitches with some less than impressive rock and a small route-finding challenge to access the Surf’s Up Ledge.
+If you can do only one moderate route, head to Surfs Up, a 5.9 on the far south end of the west face.
+Push through three pitches with some less than impressive rock and a small route-finding challenge to access the Surf’s Up Ledge.
 As soon as you surpass the ledge, it’s all worth it.
 The last three pitches offer up aesthetic cracks to a broad ridge crest that eventually joins the South Summit.

-Pigeon Spire’s West Ridge is a must-visit Bugaboos climbing route
+Pigeon Spire’s moderate West Ridge is a must-do and pure fun